 Most important is avoiding situations that are in clear violation of the labor laws (e.g., an individual "volunteering" at a for-profit sector employer).

-If you have questions regarding a specific situation, contact the US Department of Labor Wage and Hour Division:
+If you have questions regarding a specific situation, contact the US Department of Labor Wage and Hour Division or the Massachusetts Attorney General's Fair Labor Division, and the Massachusetts Department of Labor Standards.